liferay/liferay-docs/userGuide/en/chapters/15-enterprise-configuration.markdown

 Go to the Control Panel.
 In the *Server* section, click *Server Administration*.
 Click the *Execute* button next to *Reindex all search indexes *at the bottom of the page.
 Liferay will begin sending indexing requests to Solr for execution.
 Once Solr has indexed all your data, you'll have a search server running independently of all your Liferay nodes.

 Installing the plugin to your nodes has the effect of overriding any calls to Lucene for searching.
 All Liferay's search boxes will now use Solr as the search index.
 This is ideal for a clustered environment, as it allows all your nodes to share one search server and one search index, and this search server operates independently of all your nodes.
+If, however, you don't have the server hardware upon which to install a separate search server, you can sync the search indexes between all your nodes, as is described next.

 #### Clustering Lucene indexes on all nodes

 Lucene, the search indexer which Liferay uses, can be configured to sync indexes across each cluster node.
 This is the easiest configuration to implement, though of course, it's not as "clean" a configuration as using pluggable enterprise search.
 Sometimes, however, you just don't have another server to use for search indexing, and so you need a way to keep all your nodes in sync.
-Liferay provides a method called ClusterLink which can send indexing requests to all nodes in the cluster to keep them in sync.
+Liferay provides a method called Cluster Link which can send indexing requests to all nodes in the cluster to keep them in sync.
 This configuration doesn't require any additional hardware, and it performs very well.
 It may increase network traffic when an individual server reboots, since in that case a full reindex will be needed.
 But since this should only rarely happen, it's a good tradeoff if you don't have the extra hardware to implement a Solr search server.

-You can enable ClusterLink by setting one property in your `portal-ext.properties `file:
+You can enable Cluster Link by setting one property in your `portal-ext.properties `file:

     cluster.link.enabled=true

 Of course, this needs to be set on all the nodes.
+That's all you need to do to sync your indexes.
+Pretty easy, right?
+Of course, if you have existing indexes, you'll want to do a reindex as described in the previous section once you have Cluster Link enabled on all your nodes.

 Next, we'll show how to share indexes in a database.
 This is actually not a recommended configuration, as it's slow (databases are always slower than file systems), but for completeness, we'll go ahead and tell you how to do it anyway.
-But you've been forewarned: use one of the other methods of clustering your search index.
+But you've been forewarned: it's far better to use one of the other methods of clustering your search index.

 #### Sharing a search index